 Treating Side Effects

 - Mouth care is very important.
-Your mouth care should consist of routine, gentle cleaning of your teeth or dentures and rinsing your mouth with a mixture of 1/2 teaspoon of salt in 8 ounces of water or ½ teaspoon of baking soda in 8 ounces of water.
+Your mouth care should consist of routine, gentle cleaning of your teeth or dentures and rinsing your mouth with a mixture of 1/2 teaspoon of salt in 8 ounces of water or 1/2 teaspoon of baking soda in 8 ounces of water.
 This should be done at least after each meal and at bedtime.

-- If you have mouth sores, avoid mouthwash that contains alcohol.
-Avoid alcohol and smoking because they can bother your mouth and throat.
+- If you have mouth sores, avoid mouthwash that has alcohol.
+Also avoid alcohol and smoking because they can bother your mouth and throat.

-- If you get a rash, do not put anything on it unless your doctor or nurse says you may.
+- If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
-Ask your doctor for medicine if the rash bothers you.
+Ask your doctor for medicine if your rash bothers you.

 Food and Drug Interactions

 - The safety and use of dietary supplements and alternative diets are often not known.
 Using these might affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.
+Do not use dietary supplements or alternative diets without your cancer doctor's help

 When to Call the Doctor